rodionlim/portfolio-manager-go/README.md

 - Store portfolio data and reference data in leveldb for persistence
 - Calculate total portfolio value based on current prices
 - Display detailed information for individual assets
+- OpenAPI compliant for easy integration with other systems

 ## Installation